check-spelling/check-spelling-docs/Event-descriptions.md

 ## <a id="compiler-flags-r"></a>Resolution

+If the pattern seems sensible, open the `patterns.txt` file.

+If a similar pattern already exists, you might want to merge the changes.

-You can add the pattern into `patterns.txt`:
+Otherwise, you can add the pattern:

 ```perl
 # hit-count: 169 file-count: 40